De Chile al Paladar | Wine News & Trends in Chile

 This vermicomposting project is adapted to the geography of Chile: while in the northern and central valleys humus tea is applied, in Biobío the leachate from the process is collected for direct injection, with application targets of up to 3,000 litres per hectare.

-The winning vermicomposting project currently in its second season of implementation operates through seven vermicomposting systems across its seven 100 organic fields Photo Emiliana Winery
+The winning vermicomposting project, currently in its second season of implementation, operates through seven vermicomposting systems across its seven organic 100% fields.
+Photo: Emiliana Vineyard.

 A standard for regenerative agriculture